Trump tweet on North Korea sanctions sparks hours of confusion

 For years, the U.S. has used the threat and imposition of sanctions to deter individuals, companies and foreign governments from doing business with the North Korean regime to squeeze that nation's economy and pressure Pyongyang to give up its nuclear program.

-The sanctions on the two Chinese shipping companies remain in place, according to a person familiar with the decision.
+The sanctions on the two Chinese shipping companies remain in place, according to two people familiar with the decision.

 In announcing those measures Thursday, Treasury Secretary Steven Mnuchin said the U.S. government wanted to make clear to shipping companies that they could not do business with North Korea as the American government tries to force Kim to give up his nuclear weapons.